MetaNetX/MNXtools/doc/convert_manual.md

 * It may happen that this code is reported associated with a single associated cross-ref!
 In that case there exits another identifier in the model with multiple conflicting cross-refs, including the one reported here.
 * _Suggested model improvement_: select which cross-ref is the best one, keep it and move the others elsewhere (in comments, for example) to avoid recreating this conflict later.

+** CHEM_XREF_DISCREPANCY **

+* This code is only produced when cross-refs are exploited in a successive assignment rule (i.e. after '/')
+* The considered cors-ref(s) mapped to identifier already assigned to in a previous assignment cycle.
+* _Suggested model improvement_: select which cross-ref is the best one (i.e. the one assigned in the previous cycle to avoid recreating this conflict later.

 **CHEM_XREF_AMBIGUOUS**

 * This code is only produced when cross-refs are exploited.